cncf/glossary/content/en/edge-computing.md

 ## Problem it addresses

-Over the past decade, we've seen an increasing amount of smart devices.
+Over the past decade, we've seen an increasing amount of edge devices (e.g., mobile phones, smart watches, or sensors).
 In some cases, real-time data processing is not only a nice-to-have but vital.
 Think of self-driving cars.
 Now imagine the data from sensors would have to be transferred to a data center for processing to be sent back to the vehicle so it can take action.